Fascial Adhesions: Deal With Them or They Will Deal With You!

 “Is there such a thing as “good” bruising?
 I’ve never heard that until now.
 A bruise is a soft tissue injury.
 Small capillaries have broken open, spilling blood into the surrounding tissue.
 Swelling and inflammation occur because the body isolates that area to STOP the bleeding and heal the damage by sending repair hormones to that spot.
 There is no one on this planet that can convince me that having bruises… is a good thing and a sign of healing my fascia.
 I proudly and happily make the claim, as a fascia release expert, that there is absolutely NO need to bruise yourself to get healthy fascia.”

 I tell my new patients that if I am going to be able to help them, they’ll know after one treatment (THAT WOULD BE ONE AS IN ONE).
 Not that one treatment is usually enough to totally solve many of the messes they bring in to me, but they’ll know).
 I honestly don’t know of anyone else making similar claims (it’s why a visit to see me is so BLASTED SIMPLE).

 A 2015 article by a group of very famous fascia researchers (Fascia Research IV: Basic Science and Implications for Conventional and Complementary Health Care) dealt with some of this.
 In this paper they discussed a new technology that is in many cases allowing practitioners to actually image fascia (DIAGNOSTIC ULTRASOUND) because the layers will start “sticking” or adhering together.

 “AT Still, MD posited a connection between cancer and fascia more than 100 years ago.
 Epidemiological studies show that persons with diseases of increased systemic fibrosis such as scleroderma have a much higher rate of cancer.
 People, who exercise, particularly resistance or weight training, are less likely to die of their cancer (and other diseases).
 It has been noted that both cancer and the surrounding tissues become stiffer.
 Stiffening of the extracellular matrix is a hallmark of cancer.

-The associated cancer made the ECM thick or ‘DENSIFIED‘, causing even more inflammation and subsequent mechanosignalling (MECHANOTRANSDUCTION --- turning mechanical signals into electrical impulses).
-The authors went on to say that this mess can be effectively treated (not always cured, but treated) by adding PROPER NUTRITION to whatever else you happen to be doing as treatment (remember that virtually all disease processes have similar starting points — HERE).
+The associated cancer made the ECM thick or ‘DENSIFIED‘, causing even more inflammation and subsequent mechanosignalling (MECHANOTRANSDUCTION — turning mechanical signals into electrical impulses).
+The authors went on to say that fascial adhesions and the mess they leave behind can be effectively treated (not always cured, but treated) by adding PROPER NUTRITION to whatever else you happen to be doing as treatment (remember that virtually all disease processes have similar starting points — HERE).